MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.3) Defining a I2C read job**

-In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortRead> tag.
+In order to use this job, make sure that the I2C port has already been created by the  \<I2CPortCreate>.
+The tag to be used is named \<I2CPortRead> tag.
 With this job a single I2C read commands can be triggered.
 This are the two mandatory attributes: